deepalib1710/Lingua-Franca/README.md

 - The Network reactor can select between multiple paths for forwarding a packet (client → server and server → client).
 - Path selection logic can be deterministic or randomized to emulate load balancing.

-Suggested experiments:

-- Define two or more paths with different bandwidths and observe the distribution of measured delays across multiple requests.
-- Introduce path preferences (e.g., choose lowest-total-delay path) and measure improvement in synchronization accuracy.

 ### 4) NTP_PartialNetworkFailure.lf

 Purpose: